PraneethaSai-19/ai-calendar/README.md

-# AI Calendar 📅🤖
+# Eventify 📅

-AI Calendar is a smart event management web application that allows users to create and manage events using natural language and AI-powered poster extraction.
+Eventify is a smart event management web application that allows users to create and manage events using natural language and AI-powered poster extraction.

 Users can:
 - Add events by typing natural language